ashuacademics/enzyms/README.md

-# LCMS Data Analysis Pipeline
+# EnzyMS LCMS Data Analysis Pipeline

-The LCMS (Liquid Chromatography-Mass Spectrometry) Data Analysis Pipeline is designed to streamline and automate the analysis of LCMS data.
-This pipeline takes input in the form of SMILES files, parameter files, and sample lists, processes the data using specified configurations, and outputs analyzed data in a variety of formats including CSV and images.
+The EnzyMS LCMS Data Analysis Pipeline is designed to streamline and automate the analysis of LCMS-QTOF data.
+This pipeline takes input in the form of SMILES files, parameter files for formula generation and feature detection, and sample lists, processes the data using specified configurations, and outputs analyzed data in a variety of formats including CSV and images.

 ## Features: